frejanordsiek/hdf5storage/README.rst

 This package only supports Python >= 2.7.
 Python 2.6 support was dropped in version 0.2.

-This package requires the numpy and h5py (>= 2.1) packages to run.
-Note that full functionality requires h5py >= 2.3.
+This package requires the numpy and h5py (>= 2.3) packages to run.
+Note that support for h5py 2.1.x and 2.2.x has been dropped in version 0.2.
 An optional dependency is the scipy package.

 Installing by pip
 -----------------